-This past winter the Town, in collaboration with area nonprofit partners, operated a Winter Warming Shelter out of the Community Y building.
-The operation was considered a success in serving the immediate need for providing a warm space for homeless residents.
+This past winter the Town, in collaboration with MACC and other area nonprofit partners, operated a Winter Warming Initiative using hotel rooms with social service supports to house the homeless.
+The operation was considered an overall success but for the upcoming winter, the state is shifting away from the use of hotel rooms.
 Efforts are underway to explore alternative methods to provide shelter to homeless persons, particularly during the winter months.